The way of the |

 was born over 2000 years ago to free “captive Israel” from the the works of Satan and the

 darkness of evil and sin.
-Thus, every moment thereafter we should receive with reverent gratitude
+Thus, in every moment now we should receive with reverent gratitude

 this opening of a path to freedom from the dominion of Satan, and we can’t do this unless

-we understand sin in all its psychological and social manifestations—even in the Church
+we understand evil and sin in all their psychological and social manifestations—even in the Church

 Therefore, let’s be real, let’s be simple, let’s